AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

     ![](../assets/create-account-6.png)

-1. Connect MBI to your Magento database using an encrypted connection.
+1. Connect[!DNL MBI]to your Magento database using an encrypted connection.

    Magento strongly recommends you connect using an [SSH tunnel](../data-analyst/importing-data/integrations/mysql-via-ssh-tunnel.md).
-However, if this is not an option, you can still link MBI to your database using a [direct connection](../data-analyst/importing-data/integrations/mysql-via-a-direct-connection.md).
+However, if this is not an option, you can still link[!DNL MBI]to your database using a [direct connection](../data-analyst/importing-data/integrations/mysql-via-a-direct-connection.md).

-1. After you have successfully connected MBI to your Commerce database, contact your Customer Success Manager to coordinate the next steps, such as setting up integrations and other configuration steps.
+1. After you have successfully connected[!DNL MBI]to your Commerce database, contact your Customer Success Manager to coordinate the next steps, such as setting up integrations and other configuration steps.

-1. When you finish configuration, you can [sign in](../getting-started/sign-in.md) to your MBI account.
+1. When you finish configuration, you can [sign in](../getting-started/sign-in.md) to your[!DNL MBI]account.